BertinAm/Xml-Parser/README.md

    ```
    Replace `program_name.py` with the actual name of the Python script containing the program code.

-6. The XML Generator GUI window will open.
+6. The XML-Parser GUI window will open.
 Click the "Open XML File" button to select an XML file for processing.

 7. If the XML file is valid, you will be prompted to save the generated XML file.
 Choose a location and enter a file name.